stephaniesmith/classwork/week03_Express-and-Mongoose/weatherDemo/README.md

 node demo.js [zipcode]
 ```

-You will need a Weather Underground API key, stored in the .env file.
+You will need a Weather Underground API key, from [Weather Underground](https://www.wunderground.com/weather/api), stored in the .env file.